Full list of UK schools closed today as Storm Chandra brings flooding and ice warning

 You can check the status of your child’s school here (England and Wales):

-However, nearly 100 flood warnings remain in place on Wednesday, with the most severe being concentrated in areas in the South West.
+Nearly 100 flood warnings remained in place on Wednesday, with the most severe being concentrated in areas in the South West.

 In Somerset, the council has warned that the risk of flooding on the Somerset Levels and Moors “remains high as rainwater moves through the system”.